JJ/granada-off/text/snow.md

 high social status and used this trade to make it higher.
-This regulation persisted until the XIX century, with independent workers taking the trade by the end of the century and selling it to ice parlours and inns that used it for iced drinks and slushes.
+This regulation persisted until the XIX century, with independent workers taking the trade by the end of the century and selling it to ice parlors and inns that used it for iced drinks and slushes.

 The end of the snowmen arrived in 1920, when electricity allowed the creation of ice factories, the first one in 1922.
-Although after some time, in the 50s hospitals and cafes, due to blackouts after the civil war, had to create a fleet of trucks that traveled up to the mountains to get the ice and bring it down.
+Although after some time, in the 50s hospitals and cafés, due to blackouts after the civil war, had to create a fleet of trucks that traveled up to the mountains to get the ice and bring it down.
 Mules, horses and donkeys were lost forever, along with the muleteers that guided them down those paths.